-When you trigger the launch in accordance with the steps described in Appendix D and above, the animated "shooter" will look around to make sure everything is ready and will then bend down to touch the deck followed by pointing forward to signal for the catapult to be fired.
-As you launch you will hear the Acceleration catapult sound.
+When you trigger the launch in accordance with the steps described in Appendix D and above, the animated "shooter" will look around to make sure everything is ready and will then kneel down followed by pointing forward to signal for the catapult to be fired.
+Within four seconds your aircraft will be launched.
+As you launch you will hear the catapult sound.